day8/re-frame/docs/Effects.md

 possible effects is open ended.

 What if you use Postgress and want an effect which issues mutating queries?
-Or what if you want to send logs to Logentries.
+Or what if you want to send logs to Logentries or metrics to DataDog.
 Or write values to windows.location.
 And what happens if your database is X, Y or Z?